WhitakerLab/WhitakerLabProjectManagement/Isla-Staden/Weekly-Meetings.md

 * [19th May 2017](#date-19th-may-2017)
 * [12th May 2017](#date-12th-may-2017)

-## Template

 ### Date: 3rd August 2017

 #### Who did you help this week?

 * I recommended the API to B on the fragile families project
+  * KW: That's great :tada:

 #### Who helped you this week?

 * Kirstie, big time.
 Gave me so much help on my mozfest, mozilla open leadership and opencon applications
+  * KW: Woooo hooo! :sparkles:
+    * Can we add these to the resources page for the website?
+    * To do for KW: merge in Mozilla mini grant PR
 * AH sent over some new data availability statements

 #### What did you achieve?

 * Three applications! oof.
+  * KW: :muscle: WAY TO GO.
 * Took a look at the new das data
-*

 #### What did you struggle with?

 * Writing applications- every time I read some thing back I flinch

 #### What would you like to work on next week?

-* The das project seems to have almost spiralled out of control.
+* The das project seems to have almost spiraled out of control.
 Needs explanation now, much more than analyses
+  * KW: Sounds like a great plan.
+Hold [Bloom's Taxonomy](https://en.wikipedia.org/wiki/Bloom%27s_taxonomy) in mind and "aim to write a shorter letter" so we can communicate all the work you've done clearly.
+  * Build the report in either LaTeX or markdown - whichever works best.

 #### Where do you need help from Kirstie?

 * I could use some guidance on what the EPMC team needs to know
+  * KW: Great question - as discussed, stay focused on the errors in DAS & get those fixed first

 #### Any other topics

 - - -

 ### Date: 17th July 2017